mcDandy/more_math/README.md

 Adds math nodes for numbers and types which do not need it.
 I got inspired by was_extras node.

-#WARNING This node is not compatible to ComfyUI-Impact-Pack which forces older antlr version.
+## WARNING This node is not compatible to ComfyUI-Impact-Pack and ComfyUI-Ovi which forces older antlr version

 ## Quickstart